-All licensed nurses on probation via a Consent Agreement with the Arizona Board of Nursing have practice related requirements.
+All licensed nurses on probation via a Consent Agreement with the Arizona Board of Nursing have practice-related requirements.
 The standard Consent Agreement contains the following terms:

-Each nurse on probation must be supervised by another RN.
-Nurses working registry are unable to fulfill the supervision requirements because they need to be supervised by the same RN each shift (or another under certain circumstances).
+Another RN must supervise each nurse on probation.
+Nurses working registry cannot fulfill the supervision requirements because they must be supervised by the same RN each shift (or another under certain circumstances).

 - Direct Supervision: Another RN must be on the unit with the nurse during the shift.